Tender pork belly and pickled cherries are combined with a crunchy apple and fennel slaw for a sandwich with big flavor and texture.

 Dutch crunch potato rolls

 Great crunch and a soft interior on rolls with a sweet and flavorful crust make for very good sandwiching.
-This recipe requires three ingredients that you might not have, but it's well worth the investment.
 Dutch crunch is also known as Tiger Bread in some parts of the world.

 Get Recipe